 LME Clear may decide to conduct a default auction.
 This is expected to be held after hedging activities have reduced the risk exposure of the defaulting portfolio and the auction process shall apply in respect of any open contracts associated with it.
-LME Clear utilises a mandatory auction for the LME Base Service.
+LME Clear utilises a mandatory auction for Base and Precious services with separate processes and auctions for each Service.
+The products of each service are not comingled and always will be separate from each other.
 LME Clear retains the discretion to determine the composition of each auction portfolio and the LME Clear Rules specify which members have an obligation to bid on each Auction Portfolio.
 Additionally, non-obligated members could still participate in an auction on a voluntary basis by notifying LME Clear that they wish to participate.
-If LME Clear decides to accept this request, such members will be bound by the provisions in Default Procedure Part C 6.4 of the LME Clear Rules, including the juniorisation process.
+If LME Clear decides to accept this request, such Members will be bound by the provisions in Default Procedure Part C 6.4 of the LME Clear Rules.

 Due to the forward cash flow structure of the LME Base Service, it is highly likely that an auction of the portfolio following the hedging process will be required to liquidate the remaining cash flows and any residual risk associated with open positions in the most efficient manner.
-Any auction process will be overseen by the DMC, and occur at a time judged by the DMC to be optimal to achieve the best possible price and to ensure maximum competitive participation by non-defaulting members.
+Any auction process will be overseen by the DMC, and occur at a time judged by the DMC to be optimal to achieve the best possible price and to ensure maximum competitive participation by non-defaulting Members.
 An auction of the remaining open positions (which may include collateral, if appropriate) will be amongst non-defaulting members and LME Clear will prescribe such procedures for the conduct of the auction as it considers reasonably appropriate in the circumstances.